Luisky/ansible-fedora/README.md

 ## Introduction

 In order to run this post install script we need to install Ansible (`dnf install ansible` on Fedora).
-And then use `ansible-playbook -K main.yml`.
+And then use `ansible-playbook -K main.yml -u username`.
 This YAML file is configured to :

 - Reduce the limit of packages version to 2.
 (DNF)
 - Install Google Chrome, vscode, and other apps
-- git, zsh and vim config
+- git and vim config
 - Dconf config
 - Flatpak programs
 - JetBrains